2026-2027 Music Season

 Bach in Baltimore

-Thursday, January 1 | 4 pm
+Friday, January 1 | 4 pm

-We welcome partner organization Bach in Baltimore performing a concert of chamber music to celebrate the new year.
+We welcome partner organization Bach in Baltimore performing a concert of Baroque chamber music to celebrate the new year.
 Please note this is a ticketed even and will not be livestreamed.
 Tickets are available here.

 Rev. Dr. Martin Luther King, Jr. Recital & Evensong